 Take your forms to the court clerk

-At the courthouse, you’ll file the forms you filled out by giving the original and the 2 copies to the clerk.
+Read this page to figure out where to take your forms to start your small claims case.
+At the courthouse, you’ll file the forms by giving the original and all the copies to the clerk.

-Some courts allow online filing (called e-filing).
+Some courts allow online filing.
 You can find out if your court has online filing by visiting your court’s website.

 Pay a filing fee

-You’ll need to pay a fee of $435-$450 to the clerk when you file your forms.
+Pay a fee to the clerk when you file your forms.

-If you can’t afford the fee, you can ask the clerk for a fee waiver.
+If you can’t afford the fee, you can fill out forms to ask the clerk for a fee waiver.
 You qualify for a fee waiver if:

 You receive public benefits